SkyeYXL/ecs/intl.en-US/Instance/Instance families.md

 -   You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.
 -   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.md).

-## g6t, trusted general purpose instance family
+## g6t, security-enhanced general purpose instance family

 g6t is in invitational preview.